 A person in this career:

-- Collects information and makes judgments through observation, interviews, and the review of documents.
+- Collects information and makes judgments through observation, interviews, and review of documents.

-- Directs research characterizing the economic, demographic, health care, social, political, linguistic, and religious institutions of distinct cultural groups, communities, and organizations.
+- Plans and directs research to characterize and compare the economic, demographic, health care, social, political, linguistic, and religious institutions of distinct cultural groups, communities, and organizations.

-- Identifies cultural beliefs and practices affecting health status and access to services for distinct populations and communities.
+- Identifies culturally specific beliefs and practices affecting health status and access to services for distinct populations and communities, in collaboration with medical and public health officials.

 - Constructs and tests data collection methods.